Lifestyle

 “Passion as an ideal sells because we all desperately need validation.”

-Of course, no one want to sell the idea of discipline because to be honest the way it’s sold kind of sucks.
+Of course, no one wants to sell the idea of discipline because, to be honest, the way it’s sold kind of sucks.
 Most of us focus on the negative aspects of discipline — the punishment, the long hours, the drudgery that comes with doing things you’re not “passionate” about.
-If we focus on the positive aspects and the necessity of it, it’s entirely possible that being disciplined can become its own habit.
+If we focus on its positive aspects and necessity, it’s possible that discipline can become its own habit.

-Passion on the other hand, is an easy sell simply because it’s an emotional response to something that excites you.
+On the other hand, passion is an easy sell simply because it’s an emotional response to something that excites you.
 It’s not sold because it helps you succeed.
 Passion as an ideal sells because we all desperately need validation.

 You need passion to get started and to succeed, but it’s rarely (if at all) sustainable by itself.
 Like any other emotional response, passions rise and fall.
 You can’t always expect to feel the same way about something 100% of the time.

 In any case, relying on passion wouldn’t be good for you.
 Healthy people are not ruled by emotions.
-Feelings have to be filtered though your conscience and your reason.
+Feelings have to be filtered through your conscience and your reason.
 Lots of bad folks have passions that could hurt others.
-Do they get to do what they want free of reason, morality, and judgement too?
+Do they get to do what they want, free of reason, morality, and judgment?

 Besides, you can’t be passionate about everything.
 There are a ton of things that go into any single business venture.
 Can you be passionate about all of them?
-Can you be passionate about your product as much as you are passionate about payroll, HR, accounting, cold calls, sales, marketing, and everything else that goes into your business?
+Can you be as passionate about your product as you are about payroll, HR, accounting, cold calls, sales, marketing, and everything else that goes into your business?

-If passion is the only way you could get things done, sorry to break it to you — you’re going to run out of wind pretty quickly.
+If passion is the only way you can get things done, sorry to break it to you — you’re going to run out of wind pretty quickly.

 Lasting success in any field is entirely dependent on discipline.
 Your passion might get you through one project, or you might get lucky — but only discipline can get you through the long haul.

-It won’t be easy either, but it’s going to be worth it.
-Be sure to slowly work your way up and to not bite off more than you can chew.
+It won’t be easy either, but it will be worth it.
+Be sure to work your way up slowly and not bite off more than you can chew.
 Create an atmosphere that helps you develop the discipline you need.

 Let’s finally put the idea of passion being the end-all quality for creatives and leaders in the dirt once and for all.
 Passion is clearly not enough to get you through.
-Might be necessary for getting started, but no one cares about how you start.
-Everyone else wants what you are able to deliver.
+Starting might be necessary, but no one cares about how you start.
+Everyone else wants what you can deliver.
 Discipline is how you make sure you always do.

 Tell Art why he’s wrong in the comments below!